Image

 4. Pricing Model

-B2B businesses typically have variable pricing models that are based on the size of the purchase, while B2C pricing is generally consistent.
-B2B companies often negotiate prices with customers, and their websites may not display pricing upfront.
+B2B businesses typically have variable pricing models based on the size of the purchase; hence, their websites may not display pricing upfront.
 Additionally, they may offer customized pricing for loyal customers and automated pricing calculators that instantly show price changes based on the order size.

 In contrast, B2C pricing may utilize discounts such as coupons, sales, and special offers as common pricing customization methods.
 B2C websites typically provide upfront and transparent pricing, along with fields for entering coupon codes on checkout pages.

-Looking back at the example of Amazon and Amazon Business!
+Let’s get back to the example of Amazon and Amazon Business!
 Both platforms offer competitive pricing, but Amazon Business has additional features such as bulk pricing and volume discounts, allowing businesses to purchase products at a lower cost when buying in larger quantities.
-Furthermore, eligible organizations also benefit from tax-exempt purchasing from Amazon Business to save a great amount of money, which is not applied to Amazon individual users.
+Eligible organizations also benefit from tax-exempt purchasing from Amazon Business to save money, which is not applied to Amazon individual users.

 5. Checkout Process